abdm64/Stage-App/README.md

 ### Kubernetes K8s

-you can deploy this app on kubernetes system easily by applying the k8s yaml files, make sure that you upload the app image to the docker hub or private registry and change the image name config in stage-deployment.yaml  and then apply the following command in the root folder
+you can deploy this app on kubernetes system easily by applying the k8s yaml files, make sure that you upload the app image to the docker hub or private registry and change the image name config in stage-deployment.yaml  and then apply the following cammand in the root folder

 ```
 $kubectl apply -f k8s